GameTime Tourney Rules

 Teams must play in a grade-appropriate division with the age of players on their rosters – View Divisions page for appropriate ages within a division.

-• To be eligible for Varsity Grade (U17): To compete at the varsity level, athletes can be no older than 19 on August 31, 2023.
+• To be eligible for Varsity Grade (U17): To compete at the varsity level athletes can be no older than 19 on August 31, 2023.
 An athlete must also currently be enrolled at an accredited high school or preparatory school.
-The player must also be eligible under the National High School Federation Rules.
+The player must also be eligible under the National High School Federation Rule

 **Age exception: team containing a player that falls outside of the age boundary but is in the appropriate grade of competition within one year.
 All age exception requests must be submitted to Gametime in writing at least 3 days prior to the event.
 Without written approval from Gametime Tourneys, the requested age exception will not be honored.
 Any team with an age-exception player must play in the A division.